VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 This will show how the convective core mass evolves throughout the star's main sequence lifetime.

-To enable more advanced plotting features like the Kippenhahn diagram (which shows the internal structure evolution), we need to tell MESA to track additional data:
+To enable more advanced plotting features like the Kippenhahn diagram (which shows the internal structure evolution), we need to tell MESA to track additional data. **Open `my_history_columns.list` and find and uncomment the following options:**

-1. Open `my_history_columns.list`
-2. Find and uncomment the following options:

 ```fortran
 mixing_regions 20